inmanta/inmanta-core/docs/platform_developers/developer_getting_started.rst

 Benefit from linting and code navigation by setting up a project
 ##################################################################

-At the time of this writing, linting and code navigation in IDEs work only if you have a project, so if you want to work on a single module, you still need to have a project.
+At the time of this writing, linting and code navigation in IDEs work only if you have a project, so even if you only work on a single module, it is best to have a project.

 There are two things that can be done:

-1. Either there is already a project and you ``git clone`` your module there.
+1. Either there is already a project that you can ``git clone``
 2. Make a project.

 Steps to create a project are mentioned `here <https://docs.inmanta.com/community/latest/model_developers/configurationmodel.html>`_ for further reading.